aitomatic/dana/dxa/agent/README.md

 ## State Management

 The DXA agent system uses a centralized state management approach to track the evolution of objectives and plans.
+This integrates with the [Planning System](../core/planning/README.md) and [Reasoning System](../core/reasoning/README.md) to maintain coherent agent state.

 ## Core State Components